jvalentino/jenkins-agent-docker/README.md

 This project represents a Jenkins agent capable of building docker images.

+To be clear: This is running Jenkins in a Docker Container, which uses another Docker Container to host build agents as Docker Containers, where this agent is a container implementation capable of building Docker images, which is then used to build itself.

+Yep, that doesn't make sense at all.

 # Using it

 First, you have to build it: